SEER for IT

 An intuitive interface for defining and describing projects.
 Users can generate a new project from an existing project "template" or by adding and defining individual work elements.
 A series of pop-up windows and annotations guide users through the process of defining project scope, complexity, and technologies.

-Sophisticated sector-specific mathematical models derived from extensive project histories, behavioral models, and metrics, providing a consistent framework for IT project estimation the costs, effort and resources required for IT projects.
+Sophisticated sector-specific mathematical models derived from extensive project histories, behavioral models, and metrics, provide a consistent framework for IT project estimation of the costs, effort and resources required for IT projects.
 SEER-IT is a blend of parametrics and non-parametric based estimates, allowing for quantity/rate driven estimates.

-SEER Knowledge Bases serve as a virtual "in-house expert," providing default project definitions, values, ranges, and calibrations based on comparable project histories.
+SEER Knowledge Bases provide default project definitions, values, ranges, and calibrations based on comparable project histories.
 Knowledge Bases enable users to develop first-look IT project estimates when very little information is known, and to refine those estimates as details become available.

 Using and Documenting Results